davetaz/openactive-crossfilter/learning.md

 ### Test what you've learned

 Try adding another detail to your dataGrid: the price range that people might need to pay for each session.
+The OpenActive crossfilter helper library has a function called `getPriceRange()`.
+To use it, you pass in the `offers` data from each item in your `sessions` data object, like this:

+	getPriceRange(session.data.offers)

+Using the HTML opening and closing tags and '+' as before, see if you can make this display under your session name and details in the data grid.

 ---
->**Hint:** The OpenActive crossfilter helper library has a function called `getPriceRange()`
-Inside the brackets you give it the `offers` related to a session, and it returns the price ranges of that session from low to high.

----
-Use the HTML and Javascript from above to populate your dataGrid with all three items:

-* title,
-* description,
-* price range.

 ### Create the activity row chart